Multicellular simulations with shape and volume constraints using optimal transport: Materials and Methods

 \subsection{Optimal Transport solver}

-Whether it is in computational fluid dynamics or in materials science, the semi-discrete optimal transport problem is considered mostly for the squared Euclidean cost $c(\bm{x}, \bm{y})$ $=|\bm{x}-\bm{y}|^2$.
-Extremely efficient numerical methods, based on a damped Newton algorithm, have been developed for this case and are now available as open source softwares \cite{levy_geogram_,bourne_matlab-sdot_,merigot_pysdot_,meyron_sdot_}.
+Whether it is in computational fluid dynamics or in materials science, the semi-discrete optimal transport problem is considered mostly for the squared Euclidean cost $c({x}, {y})$ $=|{x}-{y}|^2$.
+Extremely efficient numerical methods, based on a damped Newton algorithm, have been developed for this case and are now available as open source softwares (see for instance the packages \textsc{Geogram} or \textsc{Pysdot} available on GitHub).
 Unfortunately, these implementations leverage the structure of the squared Euclidean distance to compute Laguerre cells efficiently and cannot be applied with general cost functions.

 In our approach, the freedom in the choice of arbitrary, individualized cost functions $c_i$ is of upmost importance.
-To unlock the use of Laguerre cells with general shapes and deformability properties, we work in a fully discrete setting with a discrete approximation of the domain $\Omega=[0,1]^d$ by a uniform grid of $M$ ``voxel centers'' $\bm{y}_j$ (Fig.~\ref{fig:graphical_abstract}(b)).
-Non-square domains are simply cropped versions of $[0,1]^d$.
-We choose $M\gg N$ so that each particle is effectively discretized with a sufficiently high number of voxels $\bm{y}_j$ with volume $1/M$.
+To unlock the use of Laguerre cells with general shapes and deformability properties, we work in a fully discrete setting with a discrete approximation of the domain $\Omega=[0,1]^d$ by a uniform grid of $M$ ``voxel centers'' ${y}_j$ (Fig.~\ref{fig:graphical_abstract}D. Non-square domains are simply cropped versions of $[0,1]^d$.
+We choose $M\gg N$ so that each particle is effectively discretized with a sufficiently high number of voxels ${y}_j$ with volume $1/M$.
 Solving discrete optimal transport problems is by now classical owing to numerous applications in data science \cite{peyre_computational_2019}.
-A quite reliable and stable method is the symmetrized and annealed variant of the renowned Sinkhorn algorithm \cite[Algorithm~3.5]{feydy_geometric_2020}.
+A quite reliable and stable method is the symmetrized and annealed variant of the renowned Sinkhorn algorithm \cite{feydy_geometric_2020}.
 However, as we target a tight fit to the volume constraints and since the dynamical setting naturally lets us re-use optimal potential values $w_i$ from one time step to another, we rely instead on a solver that leverages the semi-discrete structure of the problem.
-The main observation, proved for instance in \cite{bourne_semi-discrete_2018,xin_centroidal_2016}, is that the dual potentials $w=(w_i)_{i=1,\ldots,N}$ that appear in the definition \eqref{eq:Laguerre} of the Laguerre cells solve the dual maximization problem
+The main observation, proved for instance in \cite{bourne_semidiscrete_2018,xin_centroidal_2016}, is that the dual potentials $w=(w_i)_{i=1,\ldots,N}$ that appear in the definition \eqref{eq:Laguerre} of the Laguerre cells solve the dual maximization problem

 The objective function $\mathcal{K}(w)$ is concave as the sum and minimum of functions that are linear with respect to $w$.
 Its gradient simply reads